Humbleness VS Humility: 5 Basic Differences

 How a person sees themselves relates to humbleness as they self-reflect.
 Humbleness often leads to avoiding drawing attention to oneself, which may or may not lead to an unhealthy self-perception.

 In contrast, humility goes beyond personal introspection to external interactions with others.
-It adds how the person treats people on a personal or professional level, focusing on respect and kindness.
+It adds how the person treats people personally or professionally, focusing on respect and kindness.
 A perk to having humility is that it promotes active listening and provides support when necessary.

 Difference #5.
 Authentic Recognition

 Humbleness alone can prevent a person from recognizing their achievements and accepting praise from others.
-They may feel uncomfortable when someone praises their success and find it embarrassing, particularly if they are an introvert
+They may feel uncomfortable when someone praises their success and find it embarrassing, mainly if they are introverts

 is humbleness and humility the same thing | difference between humility and humbleness | what is the difference between being humble and humility